 Assistant Clinical Professor, Department of Primary Care

-Dr. Holden is a board certified family medicine physician who has addtitional training in integrative medicine modalities that include yoga (RYT200), herbs and OMM.
-She completed her residency training at Maine Dartmouth Family Residency, where she focused her care on pregnant women who were dependant on opioids.
+Dr. Holden is a board certified family medicine physician who has additional training in integrative medicine modalities that include yoga (RYT200), herbs and OMM.
+She completed her residency training at Maine Dartmouth's Family Medicine Program in Augusta, where she focused her care on pregnant women who were dependent on opioids.
 She's worked in integrative medicine clinics in Maine and Massachusetts and completed Harvard Medical School's Integrative Medicine Research Fellowship.
-He current research focuses on the therapeutic potential of prenatal yoga to improve an expecting mother's wellness...
+At UNECOM, she teaches Osteopathic Clinical Knowledge & Skills for the first and second...
 Read More

 Maternal Child Health